Counting gluings of octahedra: Enumeration

-Consider next the vertical cut of $M\in\cA$, obtained by deleting the inner edges of square--vertices which separate 2--bonds, and delete the square--vertices incident to bridges.
+The next step is to associate a tree to the neighborhood of each black vertex.
+There are several rather standard ways to do so.
+Here are two constructions which lead to the same tree. \begin{itemize} \item Consider the vertical cut of $M\in\cA$, obtained by deleting the inner edges of square--vertices which separate 2--bonds, and delete the square--vertices incident to bridges.
 Assume for a moment that there are no bridges.
 Then the vertical cut has one connected component per black vertex, by construction, and each of them is thus a rooted planar 1--vertex map.
 It is well known that they are in bijection with planar trees: this bijection is obtained by taking the dual of the rooted planar 1--vertex map.
 Each edge of such a tree corresponds to a 2--bond of $M$.
 Since there are two types of 2--bonds (depending on the color of the inner edges adjacent to the edges of the 2--bond), the edges of the tree can be colored with two possible colors.
 Moreover, the bridges can be added back into corners of the 1--vertex maps.
-Since those corners are mapped to corners of the dual trees, bridges can be inserted into the corners of the trees, and they have to be given a new color to remember that they come from bridges in $M$.
-This way, one obtains for $M$ a collection of rooted planar trees whose edges can have three possible colors (note that if the color indicates a bridge in $M$, this stops the branch).
+Since those corners are mapped to corners of the dual trees, bridges can be inserted into the corners of the trees, and they have to be given a new color to remember that they come from bridges in $M$. \item An alternative is to visit each edge clockwise around a black vertex.
+Notice that the edges forming 2--bonds come in canonical pairs and for each of them there is an opening edge and a closing edge determined by the clockwise order starting from the root corner.
+We say that an edge is the child of the previous one if it is immediately after the opening edge of a 2--bond.
+We say that it is a sibling of the previous edge if the latter is either a bridge or the closing edge of a 2--bond.
+These children/sibling relationships give rise to a plane tree for each black vertex.
+Moreover, an edge of the tree corresponding to one of a 2--bond can have two colors (for the two choices of labels of the square--vertex), and an edge of tree corresponding to a bridge receives a third color. \end{itemize} One thus obtains for $M$ a collection of rooted planar trees whose edges can have three possible colors (note that if the color indicates a bridge in $M$, this stops the branch).
 This is still not enough to fully characterize $M$.

 Consider two 2--bonds in $M$ incident to the same square--vertex.
 They are mapped to two edges in two different trees.
 To reconstruct the 2--bonds of $M$ from the trees, it is sufficient to pair (with a dashed edge connecting them for instance) the edges of the trees which corresponded to 2--bonds incident to the same square--vertex.
 In case of bridges, there are four edges in four different trees which have to be connected by dashed edges to remember that they are incident to the same square--vertex of $M$.